Today we’d like to introduce you to Tina Huang.

 I’m sure you wouldn’t say it’s been obstacle free, but so far would you say the journey have been a fairly smooth road?

 I feel very fortunate for all that I have and have achieved but I wouldn’t be honest if I say it was a smooth road.
-I struggled a lot with doubt.
-This sneaky destroyer-of-joy not only stems from my own neurosis but from my parent’s earnest worrying about me: they just didn’t believe an Asian American could have a career in acting.
-This was further reinforced by the lack of representation of Asian Americans in media.
+I struggled A LOT with doubt.
+This sneaky destroyer-of-joy not only stems from my own neurosis but from my parent’s genuine worry for me: they didn’t believe an Asian American could have a career in acting.
+This was reinforced by the lack of representation of Asian Americans in media.
 It truly is a daily practice not to be deflated when thinking of all these things.
 But the trick is to stay engaged.
 If you don’t see the representation, make it happen.
-There are so many interesting artists and storytellers doing this and making change which is encouraging.
+Now, there are so many interesting artists and storytellers doing this and making change which is very encouraging.

 Can you tell our readers more about what you do and what you think sets you apart from others?

-I’m primarily an actor and right now, I am having a great time playing the deliciously mean Melinda Trask on Days of Our Lives.
+I’m primarily an actor and right now, having a great time playing the deliciously mean Melinda Trask on Days of Our Lives.
 I am also a voice-over actor, writer, director and producer.
-I’m proud of being a part of the theatre community in Los Angeles.
-I am a founding member of Ammunition Theatre that supports inclusivity, underrepresented artists and local activism through philanthropic partnerships and a member of IAMA Theatre Company.
-I am proud to have Co-Founded 1:1 Productions with Karla Mosley and our mission to champion women of color in front of and behind the camera.
-I am very much looking forward to moving into post-production on our current project, UnClaimed.
-I’m excited to keep growing our list and meeting women of color filmmakers to collaborate with.
+I’m proud of being a part of the theatre community in Los Angeles that supports inclusivity, underrepresented artists and local activism through philanthropic partnerships.
+I am proud to have co-founded 1:1 Productions with Karla Mosley and our mission to champion women of color in front of and behind the camera.
+I’m excited to keep growing our list of amazing women of color filmmakers to collaborate with.